dapivei/tweetple/README.md

 ```

-+ Retrieve tweets either by providing directly a list of Tweets's ids we want to collect or by providing the twitter handle name of twitter accounts we want to collect tweets from.
++ Retrieve tweets either by providing directly a list of Tweets' ids we want to collect or by providing the twitter handle name of twitter accounts we want to collect tweets from.

 ```python
 import tweetple